edwin-finance/docs/community/community-introduction.md

 1. Read our [quickstart guide](../getting-started/quickstart.md)
 2. Join our [Discord](https://discord.gg/QNA55N3KtF)
 3. Explore [contribution opportunities](contributing-guidelines.md)
-4. Start building with Edwin
+4. Start building with edwin

 Together, we're creating the foundation for a more intelligent and accessible DeFi ecosystem.
 Join us in shaping the future of autonomous finance!